Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Introduction

+1. To our best knowledge, this is the first work that encodes LTL instructions by Transformer to accomplish a complex task with Reinforcement Learning in a sparse reward environment, whose representation not only yields better policy performance than traditional one-hot encoding or sorted index representations, but also further provides reasonable interpretability for the agent's motion planning.

-\textbf{Contributions: }In this work, by incorporating Transformer into reinforcement learning, we develop a Double-Transformer-guided Temporal Logic framework (T2TL) that exploits the structural feature of Transformer twice, i.e., first encoding the LTL instruction via the Transformer module for efficient understanding of task instructions during the training and then encoding the context variable via the Transformer again for improved task performance.
-In particular, the LTL instruction is specified by co-safe LTL.
-As a semantics-preserving rewriting operation, LTL progression is exploited to decompose the complex instruction into learnable sub-goals, which not only converts non-Markovian reward decision process to Markovian ones, but also improves the sampling efficiency by simultaneous learning of multiple sub-tasks.
-Inspired by \cite{Vaezipoor2021}, an environment-agnostic LTL pre-training scheme is further incorporated to facilitate the learning of the Transformer module.
-The simulation and experimental results demonstrate the effectiveness of the T2TL framework.
+2. We develop a Double-Transformer-guided Temporal Logic framework (T2TL) that exploits the structural feature of Transformer twice, which first encodes the LTL instruction via the Transformer module for efficient understanding of task instructions during the training and then encodes the context variable via the Transformer again to capture the intrinsic relativity of sub-tasks.
+We evaluate our method on two continuous control tasks.
+The performance and statistical analysis demonstrate the effectiveness of our approach.

+3. LTL progression, as a semantics-preserving rewriting operation, is exploited to decompose the complex instruction into learnable sub-goals, which not only converts non-Markovian reward decision processes to Markovian ones, but also improves the sampling efficiency by simultaneous learning of multiple sub-tasks.
+Inspired by \cite{vaezipoor2021ltl2action}, an environment-agnostic LTL pre-training scheme is further incorporated to facilitate the learning of Transformer.